“I’ll miss you, Cici.”

 GM: Maybe how awful she looks.
 Sick, or something.

 Good in all the wrong ways, like an overlarge china doll.

 Flawless.
-But isn’t our flaws what make us human?
+But aren’t flaws what make people human?

 Emmett: He laughs along with her until it peters out.
 “Yeah.
 Yeah, fuck.”
 He wipes tears from his eyes.
 “Emil told me, by the way.
 Don’t know how he knew.”